tyler-russell/27russet/Docs/Mechanism/Four-Bar Linkage.md

 I made all the pin joints have revolution joints but constricted the base joints to not being able to spin 360 degrees to provide a different type of four back linkage: a double-rocker mechanism.
 Of course contact sets remained on.
 ## Assembled Final Design

+## What I learned
+I learned how link length and ground constraints to determine the mobility and classification of a four-bar linkage, specifically how limiting joint rotation can produce a double-rocker mechanism.
+I gained experience applying revolute joints and motion constraints in Fusion 360 to accurately simulate the kinematic behavior.
+This project also reinforced the importance of contact sets, group components that do not move, and joint limits in achieving the perfect mechanical motion without over-constraining the system.